Computing Level 3 Diploma

 This is an Extended Certificate (60 credits) equivalent to one A level.

 Please note; may be required to pay course costs towards your study on this course.
 Please click here for a full list of 2020 Course Costs.

 You will start by exploring the logical and structured ways that computer systems process data, examine the features of effective computer programming, and analyse, develop and evaluate algorithms and computer code.
 You will then investigate the computer games industry and its impact on technological and social trends.
 You will also design and developing a computer game to meet client requirements.

 You will study the fundamental principles of how computer systems work, including the role of hardware and software, the way components of a system work together and how data in a system is used.
 You will look at increasing vulnerability to cyberattacks focusing on the forms these may take and how they can be avoided.
 You will investigate encryption methods and use these to devise your own secure IT systems.

 - 58 % exam

 Is it for me?

-At least 5 GCSEs at grade 4 in a range of subjects including English.
+- At least 5 GCSEs at Grade 4 including GCSE English.

 - Grade 4 in GCSE Computing if taken.